iyobo/jollofjs/packages/isvalid/README.md

 All schemas must have the `type` specified - or have a custom validator through a custom function.
 See more about custom validator in it's designated section below.

 Object and array shortcuts apply their type automatically.
-In fact the library uses the absend of `type` to determine object shortcuts.
+In fact the library uses the absent of `type` to determine object shortcuts.

 ### Common Validators